wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Th3Overseer’s Collection](https://mod.pub/falloutnv/55-th3overseer-mod-collection) - Includes Th3Overseer's Core ESM (required), The Initiation, Eliza, The High Desert, The North Road Remastered, Headhunting, and The Depths of Depravity.
 - This is the definitive version.
 The various fix and tweak mods across the nexus are incompatible with this version.
+- Download the plugins separately rather than the old all-in-one pack, otherwise Mod Organizer 2 will not recognize the files.

 ### Perks & Traits
+[Friends With Benefits Perk Pack](https://www.nexusmods.com/newvegas/mods/74682) - A set of perks that grant bonuses once idolized by various factions.

 [PerkPackPlus](https://www.nexusmods.com/newvegas/mods/70473) - Adds various new perks suited for specialization and to add spice to your build.
 Compliments [S6S Perks](https://www.nexusmods.com/newvegas/mods/73438) and [Sweet Perk Overhaul](https://www.nexusmods.com/newvegas/mods/73946) well.
 - Also use [Sweet's Patch](https://www.nexusmods.com/newvegas/mods/76523) to prevent perk overlap.